3rd Cavalry Regiment (United States): Old Bill

-In 1898, the American artist Frederic Remington was visiting the camp of the 3rd U.S. Cavalry in Tampa, Florida, where the regiment was preparing for the invasion of Cuba during the Spanish–American War.
+In 1898, the American artist Frederic Remington was visiting the camp of the 3d U.S. Cavalry in Tampa, Florida, where the regiment was preparing for the invasion of Cuba during the Spanish–American War.
 During his visit, Remington's attention was drawn to one of the troop's NCOs.
 Sergeant John Lannen struck the artist as the epitome of the cavalryman and he made several rough sketches of Lannen.
 From those rough sketches Remington later executed the now famous drawing portraying a trooper astride his mount with a carbine cradled in his arm, depicted here.
 At some point in the past this drawing became known as Old Bill.
 This drawing represents a trooper, a unit, and a branch of service and has come to symbolize mobile operations in the US Army.
 Unfortunately, SGT Lannen contracted yellow fever, as did so many other Americans in the war, and died in Santiago after almost 30 years of national service.
+Additionally, the 3d Cavalry Regiment's Headquarters and Headquarters Troop, Remington Troop, was named after the artist of this piece, thereby deepening the historical connection within the regiment.